Axway/amplify-central/content/en/docs/amplify_relnotes/_index.md

 * **Axway Central CLI** (version 2.10.3):
     * The agent installation supports the single-entry point URL defined by the region where the agent is installed
 * **Amplify Central WebUI**:
-    * See the Release Notes for Asset Catalog, Product foundry, and Service Registry
+    * See the Release Notes for Asset Catalog, Product Foundry, and Service Registry

 **Bug fixes**: Amplify Tooling packages use an older version of an ‘ejs’ dependency causing a security issue with template injection